-Internships are available for qualified students throughout the year in both our Nashville and Washington offices.
+Internships are available for qualified leaders throughout the year in both our Nashville and Washington offices.
 The ERLC seeks to design each experience around the individual’s gifts and interests.
-Our staff is committed to the success of each intern and will mentor him or her during the internship program.
-To get a more in-depth look at our internship program, check out this article.
+To get a more in-depth look at our internship program, read this article.

 - Brief personal testimony (page or less about spiritual journey and passions)

-- Paragraph about goals and expectations of an internship
+- 2 paragraphs about goals and expectations of an internship

-- Time frame of availability (spring, summer, or fall)
+- Time frame of availability (spring, summer, fall, or longer)

 Comments from former interns